Spreading Unabashed Lies, 330 US Clergy Ban Ben Gvir, Smotrich

-Here’s a funny story: according to JTA, more than 330 American clergy from the Reform, Conservative and Reconstructionist movements––“including some who occupy prominent roles in major cities”––have issued a “Call to Action for Clergy in Protest of Israeli Government Extremists,” pledging to ban members of the Religious Zionist alliance from speaking at their synagogues, and lobby to ban them from speaking anywhere in their communities.
+According to JTA, more than 330 American clergy from the Reform, Conservative and Reconstructionist progressive movements––“including some who occupy prominent roles in major cities”––have issued a “Call to Action for Clergy in Protest of Israeli Government Extremists,” pledging to ban members of the Religious Zionist alliance from speaking at their synagogues, and lobby to ban them from speaking anywhere in their communities.

-Here’s why it’s a funny story: according to halakha, Orthodox Jews––which defines even the secular members of the two parties––are forbidden from entering a Reform, Conservative, and Reconstructionist synagogue, just as they may not enter a church (a mosque is OK, at least according to Maimonides).

 Needless to say, not a single Orthodox rabbi has signed the “call for action.”